Sexually Transmitted Infections

 Zoliflodacin drug development project

-In 2017, GARDP partnered with Entasis Therapeutics Limited, now a subsidiary of Innoviva, to develop an antibiotic, zoliflodacin, to treat uncomplicated gonorrhoea infection in patients.
-The global phase 3 pivotal registration trial was carried out between 2019 and 2023 at 16 sites across 5 countries (Belgium, Netherlands, South Africa, Thailand and the US).
-A total of 958 patients were recruited, making it the largest clinical trial ever conducted for a new treatment against gonorrhoea infection.
-It is the first antibiotic trial fully funded and sponsored by a non-profit like GARDP.
+In 2017, GARDP partnered with Entasis Therapeutics Limited, now an affiliate of Innoviva Specialty Therapeutics, to develop an antibiotic, zoliflodacin, to treat uncomplicated gonorrhoea infection in patients.
+The global phase 3 pivotal registration trial was carried out between 2019 and 2023 at 16 sites across five countries (Belgium, Netherlands, South Africa, Thailand and the US).

 As a first-in-class drug, zoliflodacin has a new, unique mechanism of action.
 It is conveniently administered orally—rather than injected like the current standard treatment.
 An oral treatment like zoliflodacin also has the potential advantage of being used to treat sexual partners who do not always seek clinical care.